pabloelt/pabloelt.github.io/content/project/project5/index.md

 3. Allocate more resources to acquiring leads through ‘Reference’ channel, as they demonstrate the highest conversion rate.
 4. Boost investments in SMS campaigns, given their strong performance.

 ---

 ## 7. Variable transformation
 {style="color: #BBDEFC"}

+At this stage of the project, various variable transformation techniques are applied to ensure they meet the requirements of the algorithms used in the modeling phase.

+As outlined during the exploratory data analysis, two distinct models will be developed:

+1. A <text style='color: #BBDEFC; font-weight: normal;'>lead segmentation model</text> to assist sales and marketing teams in identifying different lead profiles within the company.
+2. A <text style='color: #BBDEFC; font-weight: normal;'>predictive lead scoring model</text> to pinpoint individuals most likely to convert into paying customers.

+In both models, categorical variables must be transformed into numerical ones.
+Since the categorical cariables in the dataset are all nominal, the one-hot encoding technique is employed for this purpose.

+For the lead segmentation model, an unsupervised machine learning algorithm is recommended, specifically the K-means algorithm.
+This clustering-based algorithm is highly sensitive to the scales of different features because it relies on distance calculations.
+Therefore, rescaling techniques must be applied to ensure that all features are on the same scale.
+Given the decision to apply one-hot encoding to categorical variables, the most appropriate rescaling technique in this case is min-max scaling, which will transform feature values to a scale between 0 and 1.

+For the predictive lead scoring model, a supervised machine learning algorithm is recommended.
+Among the various classification algorithms available, the most promising candidates are logistic regression, random forest, XGBoost, and LightGBM.
+We will analyze these options in more detail later.

+Additionally, we need to decide whether to apply feature discretization or binarization.
+Considering that the project's primary focus is on prediction accuracy rather than interpretability, and given that one of the models is based on a segmentation algorithm, neither discretization nor binarization will be applied.

+Lastly, it is important to note that class balancing processes are not necessary for this project, as the dataset contains a sufficiently significant representation of both classes (converted=1, converted=0).

 ---